Mykol71/ostools-1.17/README.md

 and, remove the "quiet" at the end. then ctl-x to continue the boot process.

-5. After the OS installs, login as tfsupport - T3l3fl0r4#
+5. After the OS installs, login as tfsupport - (normal daisy tfsupport password)

 6. execute the following command:
 $sudo updateos rh8 stage {desired hostname}